Interactive sessions for schools

 • Connecting a 600-year-old story to something that happened in school yesterday

-• That being kind is not weakness — it's wisdom
+• That being kind is not weakness — it takes courage

 • A handful of dohas they'll remember for years